techgod/Android-Pro-Course/Week 3/README.md

 **STRONGLY Suggested Reading:** [Starting a New Activity](https://developer.android.com/training/basics/firstapp/starting-activity)

 That's the basic crux of Week 3.
 I'll be also be uploading the demo project I had created during the GD in the ***code*** folder.
+This is why we used GitHub in the first place, GitHub makes it easier to read & share code!
+You can try downloading and running the code, but even browsing the files on GitHub itself is super convinient, so be sure to do atleast that.

-Going through the given links and the demo code should give you a good undestanding of the whole concept.
+I think going through the given links and the demo code should give you a good undestanding of the whole concept.
 Have fun!

 ### Make sure you check the assignments in the 'assignments' folder and complete them before the deadline!